Working with Audio in the Timeline

 1. In Timeline view, click View Mode on the track controls, and from the View browser, choose Warps.
 You can click the buttons to apply the change to All tracks or selected tracks, or press Esc or click the X to exit the View browser.

-2. If you are adjusting tempo and want the track to conform to tempo changes, click Track Mode on the track controls to toggle the track mode to Tempo.
+2. If you are adjusting tempo and want the track to conform to tempo changes, set the session, track, or clip to Clips Follow Tempo mode.

-Note: you can apply pitch changes to clips, adjust warp markers and Warp Trim clips in Time or Tempo mode; however audio tracks will only adjust to session tempo changes in Tempo mode.
+Note: You can apply pitch changes to clips, adjust warp markers and Warp Trim clips in Clips Follow Tempo mode or unsynced mode; however audio tracks will only adjust to session tempo changes in Clips Follow Tempo mode.

 3. Click Warp on the track controls, and choose a Warp algorithm from the algorithm drop menu.